miller-ms/MMSProfileImagePicker/README.md

 [![License](https://img.shields.io/cocoapods/l/MMSProfileImagePicker.svg?style=flat)](http://cocoapods.org/pods/MMSProfileImagePicker)
 [![Platform](https://img.shields.io/cocoapods/p/MMSProfileImagePicker.svg?style=flat)](http://cocoapods.org/pods/MMSProfileImagePicker)

 This class provides the capabilities for selecting an image from the photo library or camera, or submitting one for editing in a circular mask.
-The selected and edited image would typically be used for a profile displayed in circle.
+The selected and edited image would typically be used for a profile displayed in a circle.
 With this class an application can provide identical profile selection features found in the contacts app.

 <p align="center">